Emergency Evacuation 101

 This guide includes data, tutorials, and best practices to help develop the best possible Emergency Action Plan (EAP).
 This information has been streamlined to cover the basics and should be easy to follow.
 Please note that every organization is unique and has its own challenges.
 This guide is not comprehensive for every possible workplace situation.
 It is recommended that safety professionals do their own research to create a customized EAP.
 The resources in this guide are a great place to start.
 This document was created to provide a guide that companies and safety professionals should consider before an emergency happens.
 People who will find information in this document include anyone with titles of:

-• Safety or Security Officers
+• Safety or Security Officer

-• Evacuation, Fire, or Floor Captains, Officers, or Wardens
+• Evacuation, Fire, or Floor Captain

-• Emergency or Crisis
+• Emergency or Crisis Manager

-• Occupational Safety and Health Specialist.
+• Occupational Safety and Health Specialist

-• Safety Engineer.
+• Safety Engineer

-• Safety Consultant.
+• Safety Consultant

-• Coordinator of Loss Control.
+• Coordinator of Loss Control

 • Safety or Risk Manager